Dr Adam ChambersPrincipal Scientist

 Dr Leo GravesSenior Scientific Officer

 Leo received his BSc in Biotechnology at Oxford Brookes University, which included a year’s placement working at the Centre of Ecology and Hydrology (CEH).
 After this he started work at Allergy Therapeutics as part of the quality control and research & development division.
 He was then accepted for a funded PhD position at Oxford Brookes University to work with Prof Linda King on understanding the functional role of a highly expressed baculovirus protein, P10.
 Shortly afterwards Leo joined OET part-time in 2017 before moving to full-time employment in early 2018.
-He previously worked with OET’s UK-Mexico collaboration (TRANSDIA) to investigate the use of baculovirus in the development of gene therapies for diabetes type I and is currently working on the company services.
+Now he is one of the senior scientists within the company who helps with the contract service work.

 Dr Stephen AdeniyiSenior Scientific Officer